hrbolek/_uois/gql_workflow/README.md

 - in this version of our project the database is populated with random data (not all databse is populated - for testing purposes only)
 <br/><br/>

-pytest --cov-report term-missing --cov=gql_wokflow tests
+pytest --cov-report term-missing --cov=gql_workflow tests